Mallo321123/creality-CR-10-Firmware-Marlin/README.md

 1.swich the only jumper on the board to the USB state
 2. plug in your board again / turn on your printer
-3. Open the Marlin folder with the "Marlin Firmware" plugin in VScode
+3. Open the "Marlin-X.X.X creality CR-10" folder with the "Marlin Firmware" plugin in VScode
 4. in case the ABM pannes doesnt pop up, open it by clicking "show ABM Panel" in the "Auto build Marlin" Menu
 5. Click on the Build butten next to "melzi_optiboot_optimized"
 6. wait for the build to complete